20 Cool Tourist Hotspots to Check Out On Your First West Palm Beach Vacation

 Henry Morrison Flagler Museum

-The West Palm Beach region is rich in history.
+One thing that surprised us on our first visit is that the West Palm Beach region is rich in history.
 See its cornerstone at the Henry Morrison Flagler Museum.
-Located across the lagoon in Palm Beach, the museum occupies a stunning historic Edwardian mansion.
-Even without its history museum, the lovely home is one of the top West Palm Beach points of interest.
+Located across the lagoon in Palm Beach, the history museum occupies a stunning historic Edwardian mansion, known in its heyday as Whitehall.

 Manatee Lagoon

-Located on the Lake Worth Lagoon, Manatee Lagoon is one of the most popular attractions in West Palm Beach for aquatic life lovers of all ages.
-At the 16,000-square foot facility, your entire travel group will learn all about the gentle marine animal and other ocean wonders through its hands-on exhibits.
+Located on the Lake Worth Lagoon, Manatee Lagoon is one of the most popular tourist attractions in West Palm Beach for aquatic life lovers of all ages.
+At the 16,000-square-foot facility, your entire travel group will learn all about these gentle marine animals and other ocean wonders through its hands-on exhibits.

-On your visit to Manatee Lagoon, be sure to pop over to the observation deck.
-If you time your visit right, you’ll catch herds of manatee gliding by while you take in breathtaking views of Palm Beach and Lake Worth.
+On your visit to Manatee Lagoon, we also recommend popping over to the observation deck.
+Time your visit right, and you’ll catch herds of manatees gliding by while you soak up breathtaking views of Palm Beach and Lake Worth.

 Ragtops Automobile Museum